T. E. D. Klein: Writings

-"Petey" is about a madman's monstrous "pet" which brings a well-to-do, middle-class housewarming to an unpleasant conclusion.
-Originally published in Charles L. Grant's Shadows 2 anthology.

-"Black Man with a Horn" is a tale in the vein of Lovecraft which treats of an elderly horror writer (modeled on Frank Belknap Long) and his discoveries about the dreaded Tcho-Tcho people.
-First published in Ramsey Campbell's New Tales of the Cthulhu Mythos, the novella was revised in the 2014 anthology "A Mountain Walked", edited by S. T. Joshi.

-"Nadelman's God" is about a man who finds that an overwrought poem he wrote as an adolescent has been used as an incantation to bring a monstrous deity to life.
-(First published in Klein's collection.)
+In 1985 Klein published the collection Dark Gods, which includes four novellas, "Children of the Kingdom", "Petey", "Black Man with a Horn", and "Nadelman's God".
+The last of these novellas was first published in this collection, whilst the others had been published previously.

 In 1993, Klein co-wrote with Italian film director Dario Argento the screenplay of the giallo film Trauma, also known as Dario Argento's Trauma.

 His previously unpublished short story "Growing Things" was collected in the 1999 anthology 999.

 He has penned two critical essays on weird fiction: Dr Van Helsing's Handy Guide to Ghost Stories (1981), a series of articles for Twilight Zone magazine; and Raising Goosebumps for Fun and Profit (1988), originally written for Writer's Digest.
 As a critic, Klein was influential in encouraging the early career of Ramsey Campbell via an extensive review of his work up to the time of Demons by Daylight which was published in Nyctalops magazine.

 In 2019, the Hippocampus Press published a collection of Klein's various essays, articles, and op-ed pieces entitled Providence After Dark and Other Writings (edited by S. T. Joshi).

 Awards and recognition

 The novella "Nadelman's God" won the 1986 World Fantasy Award for Best Novella.
+Also in 1986, his novel The Ceremonies won him the British Fantasy Award's "August Derleth Award".

 In 2012, Klein received the World Horror Convention's Grand Master Award.